grammyjs/website/site/docs/plugins/menu.md

 ## Dynamic Ranges

-So far, we've only seen how to change the text on a button dynamically.
+So far, we’ve only seen how to change the text on a button dynamically.
 You can also dynamically adjust the structure of a menu in order to add and remove buttons on the fly.

 ::: danger Changing a Menu During Message Handling